 Maskell & McNab MemorialPrint Page

-In May 1887, five people were killed and 154 people injured after an air brake malfunction.
+In May 1887, six people were killed and 154 people injured after an air brake malfunction.
 Only the presence of mind of the train driver, Mr Frederick Maskell who pulled on the steam brake of his engine seconds before he was crushed prevented the accident from being much worse.
 Mr Maskell was driving an express train when it ploughed into the back of an ordinary train which had broken down just before Windsor Station.

 At the subsequent inquest it was revealed that an untrained station hand was left in charge of the signaling.
 There were no danger signals to warn the express. .
 The driver had only time to apply the steam brake before he and his fireman were killed.
 The express train driver, the fireman Mr James McNabb, and three passengers on the ordinary train were killed

 |Actual Event STart Date:||11-May-1887|